-The Council continuously reviews its service areas in the Council.
+The Council continuously reviews, in various ways, its service areas.
 This is designed to identify transformation and efficiency opportunities to ensure that services remain efficient and effective as possible.

 A key aim is to identify efficiency savings and in particular cashable/budget savings without adversely affecting service delivery.